MMJGGR/Phase_3_Project/readme.md

 # 6. Modeling
 ### Baseline Metrics

 We will create a baseline model that always predicts the positive class.
-We will use the model's score to evaluate our model.
+We will use the model's score to evaluate our logistic models.

 from sklearn.metrics import ConfusionMatrixDisplay from sklearn.dummy import DummyClassifier